jwymandev/qcard/DIGITAL_OCEAN_FIXES.md

 # Run the full deployment script
 npm run do:deploy-full
 ```

+### Custom Loaders
+To avoid dependency issues with loaders, we've created custom loaders directly in the repository:

+- `scripts/ignore-loader.js`: A simple loader that returns an empty module for any content
+- `scripts/webpack-html-handler.js`: Specifically handles HTML files in webpack

+These loaders are used directly in the webpack configuration in next.config.do.js without requiring external dependencies.

 Alternatively, just run `npm run do:deploy-full` which includes all the steps above.